openstack/nova/api-guide/source/server_concepts.rst

 Server status
 ~~~~~~~~~~~~~

-TODO: This section's content is old, we need to update the status list.
-The task_state and vm_state which expose to Administrator need description to
-help user to understand the difference.

 You can filter the list of servers by image, flavor, name, and status
 through the respective query parameters.